IanTBlack/corona_cam/setup/instructions.md

 This will initiate a download of the entire repository.

 ## Run Setup Script
 I've created a shell script that will install the necessary python libraries and third party software for operating the camera.
-T
+This makes it so you don't have to set up everything yourself.
+Although if you still want to do that, you can look at the scripts.
 In terminal, execute the following commands:

-> cd /home/pi/Corona_Cam/Setup
+> cd /home/pi/corona_cam/setup
 > chmod +x corona_setup.sh
 > cd /home/pi/
 > sudo sh /home/pi/corona_cam/setup/corona_setup.sh

 This will install some libraries and setup a new directory in the corona_cam folder for recorded videos.
+It will also set up corona_boot.sh and corona_cam.py to be executable.

 ## Zero2Go Omini Setup and Testing
+Once the corona_setup.sh script runs and the Pi reboots, you can set up the Zero2Go Omini.
+The setup script should take care of installation.

+Once you physically mount the pHat, you can configure the Zero2Go.
+Enter the following commands in terminal:

+> cd zero2go
+> ./zero2go.sh

+A console will appear in the terminal that lets you configure the Zero2Go defaults.

+You'll want to change the default state when power is connected to ON.
+Set the blinking interval to 8 seconds.
+If you want to camera to safely shutdown at a low voltage, you can configure it based on the battery voltage.

 ## Protoboard Setup and Testing